 One of the biggest drivers for this Evoque's development is to improve efficiency.
 The all-aluminium diesel engine delivers fuel economy of up to 68mpg and low carbon dioxide emissions from just 109g/km in front-wheel drive guise.
 Even if you choose the more powerful 180PS unit, it'll still manage 59 miles from a gallon of derv with CO2 emissions from 125g/km.
 The 150PS entry-level diesel is some 18% more fuel efficient compared to its predecessor.
 That's a huge advantage.
 Land Rover has included variable valve timing and a series of low friction technologies.
 Selective catalytic reduction and low-pressure exhaust gas recirculation system significantly reduce NOx emissions.
 Even the 240PS petrol engine doesn't do too badly on the juice, returning 36mpg on the combined cycle with emissions of 181g/km.
 That hasn't changed from the old car though.
 The Range Rover Evoque also adopts low CO2 systems such as Electric Power-Assisted Steering and is built to maximise end of life recyclability.
 With such high demand and a distinctly finite plant capacity at the Halewood factory, residual values have remained very strong.
 It aces the Audi Q5 on residuals to such an extent that a comparable Audi costs more than 20 per cent more to run over a typical three-year ownership tenure.

-Land Rover has spent its money wisely with this Evoque.
-Not a lot really needed doing to the styling and the interior finish and there's only been a bit of tidying up there; mere nips, tucks and tweaks.
-The engine range has come in for the lion's share of the budget and it's an investment that ought to keep the Evoque at the top of the class for some time to come.
-Rather depressingly for the Evoque's competitors, it's only the start of the roll-out of the Ingenium engine family.
-It's just going to get better and better.
-That's wonderful news for Evoque customers.
-The car's just become significantly more economical and capable, both on road and off.
+Land Rover has spent its money wisely in continuing to update this Evoque.
+The engine range has come in for the lion's share of the attention recently and it's an investment that ought to keep the Evoque at the top of the class for some time to come.
+Thanks to Ingenium engineering, the car has become significantly more economical, yet it remains extremely capable, both on road and off.
 Just about the only thing that can really sink this model is for it to go horribly out of fashion.
-That doesn't look like happening any time soon, but just in case, Land Rover has concentrated on substance over style with this revision.
+That doesn't look like happening any time soon, but just in case, Land Rover has concentrated on substance over style with the most recent revisions.
 In doing so, the brand has future-proofed its biggest money-spinner.

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.